In 1992 I telephoned Channel 4 to offer them my proposal.

 “But does it?
 When you ask people what they’ve taken time over, they usually never have.”
 She returned it to her bag.
 “It’s funny.”

 “Is Peter new?”
 I demanded.
 “Is he all there?
-Is there anyone else who isn’t Susan?”
+Is there anyone else here?
+Who isn’t Susan?”

 I repeated my pitch, pretty much as I had on Charlotte Street.
-“One man in the elements, against the jungle, baking plains, the freezing snow and no respite.
+“One man in the elements, against the jungle, the freezing snow and no respite.
 Where’s the British sense of adventure?”

 “What happens if you don’t get attacked by rebels or contras?
 It might end up just you.
 Riding along on a bike for an hour.”